Jigmiey/APS1070_UofT_Project1/README.md

-#Basic Principles and Models
+# Basic Principles and Models
-This notebook

 ## Part 1 : Data exploration
 Breast cancer tabular dataframe is created with Pandas.
 Features and targets are explored using pandas.
 Data set is splitted into train and test set .
 Effect of standarisation is observed on the distribution of data.